Financial Aid Policies

 -

-PELL Grant: Disbursements are made twice per semester.
+Pell Grant: Disbursements are made twice per semester.

 Disbursements for summer semester Pell are made in one lump sum.